Stirling, Scotland

 We asked people if there is a lot of crime.
 They answered:

 "Like any city, Stirling experiences some level of crime.
 However, compared to other cities in Scotland, the crime rate in Stirling is relatively low.
 The city has a strong police presence and community initiatives aimed at preventing crime.
 The most common types of crime reported are minor offenses such as theft and vandalism.
 More serious crimes like violent offenses and drug-related crimes do occur, but they are less frequent.
-Overall, Stirling is considered a safe city to live in and visit," wrote a member in Stirling.
+Overall, Stirling is considered a safe city to live in and visit," said one expat who made the move to Stirling.

 About the Author